DETECTION: TIGHTENING

 Fiscal Dominance

 A regime in which a government's debt burden is so large that monetary policy becomes subservient to fiscal needs — effectively forcing the central bank to keep rates low or monetise debt to prevent insolvency.
 Named by economist Thomas Sargent in 1981.
-Unlike normal monetary dominance (where the central bank controls inflation independently), fiscal dominance constrains the central bank's ability to raise rates even when inflation is elevated.
+Unlike monetary dominance (where the central bank controls inflation independently), fiscal dominance constrains the central bank's ability to raise rates even when inflation is elevated, because higher rates worsen debt sustainability.

 Live Intelligence Answer